neha-viswanathan/cmpe285_lab3/README.md

 ECommerce Web Application Using PHP

-Buyer Registration and Buyer Information is read from MySQL
+Buyer Registration and Buyer Information is stored and retrieved from MySQL